 ► If your parent is an ordained minister AND you are filing a FAFSA, you must submit a copy of the prior year Worker's/W-2 Reconcilliation Detail Report (see example here) or an official statement from Payroll/Treasury Department listing the amount of Parsonage Exclusion and Taxable Educational Allowance received for the entire household in the year prior to the start of classes.

-After your FAFSA has been filed and your Financial Information Sheet is in, you should be able to login to your finVue account and check for any pre-award requirements within 2-3 business days.
+After your FAFSA has been filed and your Financial Information Sheet is in (Undergrads only), you should be able to login to your Financial Aid Self-Service Banner account and check for any pre-offer requirements within 2-3 business days.
 There will be a longer wait time if our office is processing a higher than normal volume of documents.
-Please note that July & August are our busiest months.
+Please note that August is our busiest month.

 Some files may be selected for Verification.
 Verification is a process used to verify certain information on the FAFSA.
 Selection can be random or because of errors.
 If you are selected, you will have to submit additonal documentation.
-Please check finVue to satisfy these requirements.
+Please check Financial Aid SSB to satisfy these requirements.

-Once you have logged into your finVue account, simply click on your outstanding requirements and follow the link.
-Outstanding requirements are marked with a red while satisfied requirements are marked with a green .
+Once you have logged into your Financial Aid SSB account, simply click on your outstanding requirements and follow the link.
+Outstanding requirements are marked with a red X while satisfied requirements are marked with a green check mark.

 Learn more: Verification

-Review your award notification for any post-award requirements.
-If you have been offered federal loans you will need to accept or decline them before your award can be considered complete.
+Review your notification for any post-offer requirements.
+If you have been offered federal loans you will need to accept or decline them before your aid package can be considered complete.
 First-time borrowers will need to complete Entrance Counseling and electronically sign a Master Promissory Note with your FSA-ID.
 PLUS loan borrowers will also need to complete the Master Promissory Note.
-Perkins Loan recipients must complete a separate Entrance Counseling and Master Promissory Note also.
-There will be a longer wait time if our office is processing a higher than normal volume of documents.
-Please note that July & August are our busiest months.

-Please check finVue to satisfy these requirements.
+Please check Financial Aid SSB to satisfy these requirements.
 Once you have logged into your finVue account, simply click on your outstanding requirements and follow the link.
-Outstanding requirements are marked with a red while satisfied requirements are marked with a green .
+Outstanding requirements are marked with a red X while satisfied requirements are marked with a green check mark.
+We strongly urge students and parents to accept or decline loans online vs. paper.
+Since paper requires manual processing, there will be a longer wait time.
+Please note that August is our busiest month.

 Learn more: Federal Loans